Sleep & Down Syndrome

 Other treatments:

-• A high-flow nasal cannula used at night (oxygen provided through the nose in a tube)
+• A high-flow nasal cannula used at night (oxygen provided through the nose in a tube): This may be effective but has limited evidence and is often difficult to obtain.

 • Dental devices worn at night that push the lower jaw forward